josebatistam/Astroinformatics_I/Practice_3/README.md

     * Annotations providing the estimated initial `BJD_0`, the best period, and the estimated amplitude.
 * The plots are saved as PDF files in the `/plots/` directory.

+## Code Documentation

+The `practice_3.py` script adheres to good coding practices by incorporating **docstrings** for all its functions.
+These docstrings provide clear, concise, and comprehensive explanations of each function's purpose, expected arguments (Parameters), return values (Returns), and any potential errors it might raise (Raises).
+This internal documentation makes the code easier to understand, maintain, and reuse.

-### Important Considerations from Practice 3 Solution
+## Important Considerations from Practice 3 Solution

 As noted in the original solution for Practice 3, not all light curves fold perfectly.
 The periodograms often exhibit spurious peaks due to various factors, including:
 * Dropping of `NaN` values from the data.